getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 #### Setting a Fallback Function (Render Props)

-Below is an example where a fallback prop, using the [render props approach](https://reactjs.org/docs/render-props.html), is used to display a fallback UI on error, and gracefully return to a normal component state when reset.
+Below is an example where a fallback prop, using the [render props approach](https://reactjs.org/docs/render-props.html), is used to display a fallback UI on error, and gracefully return to a standard component state when reset.

 ```jsx
 import React from 'react';